 - If your child is allergic to this drug; any part of this drug; or any other drugs, foods, or substances.
-Tell the doctor about the allergy and what signs your child had. - If your child has had an organ transplant.

-- If your child is taking any of these drugs: Carbamazepine, phenobarbital, phenytoin, rifabutin, rifampin, or St. John's wort. - If your child is taking any of these drugs: Cyclosporine, everolimus, midazolam, sirolimus, tacrolimus, or triazolam. - If your child is taking birth control pills or some other hormone-based birth control.
+Tell the doctor about the allergy and what signs your child had. - If your child has liver disease. - If your child is taking any of these drugs: Carbamazepine, phenobarbital, phenytoin, rifabutin, rifampin, or St. John's wort.